Aber-TB/AMBoP/README.md

 15 a.
 Snp-sites is used to find SNPs across all samples and make a pseudo-genome sequence for each sample.
 It is also used to calculate how many constant sites there are.
 15 b.
 RAxML used to build tree using maximum likelihood, with fast bootstraps (100), seeds set to 12345, and GTRCAT model.
 15 c.
 IQTree used to build tree using model prediction and fast bootstraps (1000).
 16. OPTIONAL – if user requested functional information,  SnpEff is used to predict effect of SNPs and then also run functional_variants.py to find those SNPs within functional genes.
+A custom snpEff database is built autoamtically using the provided Genbank file for the reference genome.
 17. Some read statistics are calculated from raw reads, trimmed reads, aligned bam files and from the vcf files and put together into a csv file using read_stats.sh (provided in aux-tools)
 18. Finally there is a clear up phase.
 A final_files directory is made here, and any of the functional outputs (SnpEff and functional_variants.py outputs), any input and output tree files from both RAxML and IQTree, the merged vcf file and the bam file coverage list file are all copied into this directory.
 19. Then directories may be deleted, depending on what is specified in the config file by the user.
 Options are “TRIMMEDREADS” to remove trimmed reads, “BAMS” to remove bam files, “PASSEDFILES” to remove the directory with the symbolically links bam files that passed the genome coverage filter, “FASTA” which removes all the FASTA files, and “VARIANTS” which removes the variants directory containing all the individual vcfs, or “ALL” which will remove all of the listed.